Getting started with Trilio on OpenStack-Helm

 vi triliovault-cfg-scripts/openstack-helm/trilio-openstack/values_overrides/s3.yaml

-If using S3 with TLS enabled and self-signed certificates, store the CA certificate in:
+If using S3 with TLS enabled and self-signed certificates, store the CA certificate in below file:

 The deployment scripts will automatically place this certificate in the required location.